By Kerry Mc Donald. “You know, like a soucouyant suck meh last night,” exclaimed my mother.

 My mother wanted to get her point across, so she took one of her prized possessions, a music record from her collection of other music records and played Crazy’s (Edwin Ayoung) song, “Suck Meh Soucouyant” so as to send a signal to Ms Vera that she was aware of what she did last night.

-I have never seen a soucouyant, but I have heard various stories when I was around the age of six years, about the soucouyant, la diablesse, lagahoo, douen and even the silk cotton tree.
+I have never seen this ball of fire, but I have heard various stories when I was around the age of six years, about the soucouyant, la diablesse, lagahoo, douen and even the silk cotton tree.

 I often wondered if those supernatural beings existed.
 The mark on my mother’s leg may be proof that the soucouyant and these other beings really do exist.